Founder-led growth needs leadership architecture.

 What misalignment looks like.

-Many successful businesses experience quiet structural gaps:
+Many successful businesses experience quiet structural and strategic gaps:

 Sales promising one level of service while delivery interprets it differently.

-Incentives lag behind.
+Incentives lag behind strategic goals.

 Promotions based on billing rather than capability and behaviour.